Real business-cycle theory: Stylized facts

-By eyeballing the data, we can infer several regularities, sometimes called stylized facts.
+We can infer several regularities by eyeballing the data, sometimes called stylized facts.
 One is persistence.
-For example, if we take any point in the series above the trend (the x-axis in figure 3), the probability the next period is still above the trend is very high.
+For example, if we take any point in the series above the trend (the x-axis in Figure 3), the probability the next period is still above the trend is very high.
 However, this persistence wears out over time.
-That is, economic activity in the short run is quite predictable but due to the irregular long-term nature of fluctuations, forecasting in the long run is much more difficult if not impossible.
+Economic activity in the short run is quite predictable, but due to the irregular long-term nature of fluctuations, forecasting in the long run is much more difficult, if not impossible.

 Another regularity is cyclical variability.
 Column A of Table 1 lists a measure of this with standard deviations.
 The magnitude of fluctuations in output and hours worked are nearly equal.
-Consumption and productivity are similarly much smoother than output while investment fluctuates much more than output.
+Consumption and productivity are similarly much smoother than output, while investment fluctuates much more than output.
 The capital stock is the least volatile of the indicators.

 Yet another regularity is the co-movement between output and the other macroeconomic variables.
-Figures 4 – 6 illustrated such relationship.
-We can measure this in more detail using correlations as listed in column B of Table 1.
+Figures 4 – 6 illustrate such a relationship.
+We can measure this in more detail using correlations, as in column B of Table 1.
 A procyclical variable has a positive correlation since it usually increases during booms and decreases during recessions.
 Vice versa, a countercyclical variable has a negative correlation.
-An acyclical variable, with correlation close to zero, implies no systematic relationship to the business cycle.
-We find that productivity is slightly procyclical.
-This implies workers and capital are more productive when the economy is experiencing a boom.
+An acyclical variable with a correlation close to zero implies no systematic relationship to the business cycle.
+We find that productivity is slightly procyclical, which suggests workers and capital are more productive when the economy is experiencing a boom.
 They are not quite as productive when the economy is experiencing a slowdown.
 Similar explanations follow for consumption and investment, which are strongly procyclical.
-Labor is also procyclical while capital stock appears acyclical.
+Labor is also procyclical, while capital stock appears acyclical.

-Observing these similarities yet seemingly non-deterministic fluctuations about trend, the question arises as to why any of this occurs.
-Since people prefer economic booms over recessions, it follows that if all people in the economy make optimal decisions, these fluctuations are caused by something outside the decision-making process.
-So the key question really is: what main factor influences and subsequently changes the decisions of all factors in an economy?
+Observing these similarities yet seemingly non-deterministic fluctuations in trends, the question arises as to why this occurs.
+Since people prefer economic booms over recessions, if everyone in the economy makes optimal decisions, these fluctuations are caused by something outside the decision-making process.
+So, the key question is: "What main factor influences and subsequently changes the decisions of all factors in an economy?"